jerrygehrung/CA02/README.md

 Google Drive

 ## Acknowledgment
-This project was provided by Professor Arin Brahma at Loyola Marymount University.
+This project was provided by Professor Arin Brahma at Loyola Marymount University